 A model continuum to demonstrate the range of sexual behaviours presented by children can be used when seeking to understand a pupil's sexual behaviour and deciding how to respond to it.
-This model is replicated at Appendix A.
+A model continuum for sexualised behaviour is available from the KAHub.

 If staff have any concerns about a child's welfare, they should act on them immediately.
-Staff in this school will follow the school's Child Protection Policy and procedures and speak to the DSL (or deputy) in the first instance.
+Staff in this school will follow our Child Protection Policy and procedures and speak to the DSL (or a deputy) in the first instance.
 In the absence of the DSL, staff should raise their concern with a member of the School Leadership Team.

-All concerns, discussions, decisions and reasons for decisions relating to child on child abuse and/or sexual violence and sexual harassment between children will be recorded (written or electronic).
+All reports, concerns, discussions, decisions and rationale for decisions relating to child on child abuse and/or sexual violence and sexual harassment between children will be recorded (written or electronic).